BrightLab-ANVIL/PreProc_BRAIN/README.md

 2. x.PreProc_SEG-anat (tissue segmentation on anatomical dataset) (An alternative to 1 and 2 would be to run fsl_anat which has further features)
 3. x.PreProc_VolReg_4D (motion correction on functional dataset)
-4. x.PreProc_DistortCorrect (make field map and perform distrotion correction) **Think about whether it makes sense to do this as step 4 in your dataset**
+4. x.PreProc_DistortCorrect (make field map and perform distrotion correction) **Think about whether it makes sense to do this as step 4 in your dataset.
+Also see [this relevant issue.](https://github.com/BrightLab-ANVIL/PreProc_BRAIN/issues/20)**
-5. x.PreProc_BET-4D (brain extraction on functional dataset) OR x.PreProc_Mask-4D (apply the brain mask made from running x.PreProc_BET-4D on a different functional scan in the same space)
+6. x.PreProc_BET-4D (brain extraction on functional dataset) OR x.PreProc_Mask-4D (apply the brain mask made from running x.PreProc_BET-4D on a different functional scan in the same space)
-6. x.PreProc_TissueReg (register functional and anatomical datasets)
+7. x.PreProc_TissueReg (register functional and anatomical datasets)
-7. x.PreProc_Transform (transform file in T1 space, e.g. tissue masks generated from x.PreProc_SEG-anat, to functional space).
+8. x.PreProc_Transform (transform file in T1 space, e.g. tissue masks generated from x.PreProc_SEG-anat, to functional space).
-8. x.PreProc_MEANTS (output a mean time-series from the functional dataset, masked by a tissue mask)
+9. x.PreProc_MEANTS (output a mean time-series from the functional dataset, masked by a tissue mask)